-- Introducing Virtru for email encryption.
-U-M faculty, staff, and students can now add an extra layer of security to their U-M GMail with Virtru, which allows you to send end-to-end encrypted email.
+- Introducing Virtru for enhanced email security.
+U-M faculty, staff, and students can now add an extra layer of security to their U-M GMail with Virtru, which allows you to send end-to-end encrypted email and control access to messages.
 See Virtru: Added Security for Your U-M GMail.

 - Social media.
 Follow us @umichTECH for cybersecurity tips throughout October.